 “Helping Children Blossom” – An evening to benefit CASA’s services of support and advocacy for foster children in the Antelope Valley

+The 2014 Antelope Valley benefit dinner was held on Friday, March 7, 2014, at the University of the Antelope Valley in Lancaster.
 The CASA Child Advocacy Award was presented to Senator Sharon Runner, Senator George Runner and their family by Dilys Tosteson Garcia, Executive Director of CASA/LA.
 With 150 people in attendance, the event raised over $20,000 in support of advocacy for foster children in the Antelope Valley.
 Students from Desert Christian High School Choir opened the evening with “We Are Not Alone” while cadettes from Lancaster High Air Force Junior ROTC welcomed guests and escorted them to their tables.
 The evening also featured guest speaker and 2012 CASA Volunteer of the Year, Linda Galati who shared her experience.
 Co-host Jean Youngquist also shared her experience as a CASA volunteer and emphasized the need for more CASAs to help foster children.

 View photos from the event by clicking here.

 The Runners were honored for their commitment to helping children.
 George Runner served as a Lancaster City Council member and as the mayor before becoming a California assemblyman and then state senator.
 He now sits on the state Board of Equalization as an elected member.